Three Difficulties in Using Technology in Healthcare

-“Eighty percent of doctors can be replaced by software,” said businessman Vinod Khosla at the 2012 Rock Health Innovation Summit.
-A competent machine learning system diagnosing my illness is far preferable to a medium or mediocre physician.
+Let’s face it, a competent machine learning system diagnosing my illness is far preferable to a medium or mediocre physician.
 Although there is debate regarding the statement’s accuracy, it does highlight the expanding role of technology in healthcare.
 Here are some ways that technology aids the industry while also posing obstacles.

 How Technology Has Benefitted Healthcare

-How Applying Technology Continues to be a Challenge in Healthcare
+How Applying Technology in Healthcare Continues To Be A Challenge

 The Cost